selbekk/smashnorge/README.md

 Start a local web server with the root in `/static-web`, and you're ready to go.

-Not a lot to see yet - of course, but we're also
+Not a lot to see yet - of course.
+We're hoping to get a basic version up and running in a few weeks.